Nuggets-Warriors off; Rivers, Malone enter NBA protocols

 Chalmers last played for Miami in November 2015, and last played in the NBA for Memphis in April 2018.

-“I’m ready,” Chalmers said as he was finalizing his flight plans to Houston, where he plans to meet up with the Heat.
+“I’m ready,” Chalmers said.
 “I think this is more emotion than anything, showing that I’ve been really working behind the scenes and not just talking about it.
 I definitely feel good enough to help the team win.”

+The league has said 97% of players are vaccinated and 65% of players having received a booster shot.
+Every NBA head coach is also fully vaccinated.

+Washington star Bradley Beal — who missed a chance to win a gold medal with USA Basketball this summer at the Tokyo Olympics after a virus-related issue — returned after a stint in the protocols for the Wizards on Thursday and scored 29 points.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports